falconry/falcon/docs/user/faq.rst

 Falcon makes it easy to efficiently serve static files by simply assigning an open file to ``resp.stream`` :ref:`as demonstrated in the tutorial
 <tutorial-serving-images>`.
 You can also serve an entire directory of files via
-:meth:`falcon.API.add_static_route`.
+:meth:`falcon.App.add_static_route`.
 However, if possible, it is best to serve static files directly from a web server like Nginx, or from a CDN.

 Misc.